ariga/atlas/doc/md/guides/orms/efcore.md

 Notice that this command uses `env://src` as the target URL for inspection, meaning "the schema represented by the `src` attribute of the `local` environment block."

-Given we have a simple entity `Todo` :
+Given we have a simple model `Todo` :

 ```csharp title="Todo.cs"
 public class Todo